Groaning or Grinding Noise When Braking But Pads Are Fine: Breaking Down the Unexpected!

 When the brakes are applied, the material can get stuck between the pad and the rotor.
 Other times, it can be from improper brake pad installation or from contamination of brake fluid.

-Another common cause of dirt between the brake pads and rotors is mud.
-If your car has been through a deep puddle, the muddy water can get between the pads and rotors and cause the same grinding noise.
+In addition, if your car has been through a deep puddle, the muddy water can get between the pads and rotors and cause the same grinding noise.

 If there is just dirt between the brake pads and the rotor, all you need to do is to clean the brake rotor.
 The best way to clean brake rotors is to use rubbing alcohol on a towel.
 You can also use CRC brake cleaner to clean the brake rotor.